aosabook/500lines/objmodel/chapter.md

 efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of that of Python.

-TODO (debo): looking back, I don't think it was the Smalltalk reference that I found confusing.
-It was more the fact that I didn't have a 'roadmap' as to what features you'd be implementing in what order, and the tests actually prepare for future features before their implementation. (i.e. early tests passing in empty dicts that aren't really needed yet.)

-I think it's fine to leave things the way they are, with some sort of addition of "here are the specific semantics we're going to implement at a very high level, and here's what we're doing first, and now this, etc." I think many programmers will now be familiar with the ideal of 'everything is an object', even if they haven't used SmallTalk before.

 The object models presented in this chapter will also be implemented in Python.
 The code works on both Python 2.7 and 3.4.
 The tests can be run with either